 Throughout the year the Nautical Archaeology Society runs taught training fieldschools for people working through the training programme who want to hone their on-site recording techniques.

-Keep an eye on the NAS calendar, ELearning forums, facebook and Twitter and the NAS weekly update for additional information on upcoming fieldschools.
+2016 Fieldschools will be released soon.
+If you are interested in attending a fieldschool please contact the NAS Office.
+Keep an eye on the NAS calendar, social media pages and the NAS weekly update for additional information on upcoming fieldschools.

 Further fieldschools and alternative venues can be arranged throughout the year, please contact the NAS Office for more information.